 This post was originally published on this site

 Protecting your intellectual property matters in today’s business world.
-If you patent an invention, you have to follow a strict timeline, but this is not the with filing a trademark application.
-Because filing for a trademark is expensive, ’s a good idea to file within a specific timeline using trademark lawyers in Melbourne.
+If you patent an invention, you have to follow a strict timeline, but this is not the case with filing a trademark application.
+Because filing for a trademark is expensive, it’s a good idea to file within a specific timeline using trademark lawyers in Melbourne.

 When to Trademark Your Company’s Name

-Before you file legal papers to incorporate your business’s name, you should trademark the name. ’s easy to dig through the corporate registrar to find business names, and you can use any names that aren’t already taken in your state.
+Before you file legal papers to incorporate your business’s name, you should trademark the name.
+It’s easy to dig through the corporate registrar to find business names, and you can use any names that aren’t already taken in your state.

 Unfortunately, if you don’t trademark your company name, someone else around the country could use your name in another state.